Codes and Frequencies

 For 1997 forward, private health care plans are any insurance other than public programs.
 Such plans may be provided in part or in full by an individual's employer or union, and they may also be purchased directly.
-For 1997 forward, respondents were asked what kind of health insurance they had and shown a flashcard that listed types of insurance coverage.
+For 1997-2018, respondents were asked what kind of health insurance they had and shown a flashcard that listed types of insurance coverage.
+For 2019 forward, interviewers read the listed types of insurance coverage.
 Respondents could pick more than one type of insurance, and interviewers were instructed to mark all that applied.

 Beginning in 2004, the Field Representative's Manuals instructed interviewers to treat COBRA and TCC coverage as private insurance.
 The Manuals discussion of COBRA and TCC was as follows:

 The TCC program is similar to COBRA.
 This program is available to federal employees.
 If a person loses Federal Employees Health Benefit (FEHB) coverage because of separation from federal service, they may enroll under the TCC provision of FEHB law to continue coverage for up to 18 months at their own expense in a FEHB plan.
 Family members who lose coverage because they are no longer eligible may enroll under TCC to continue FEHB coverage for up to 36 months at their own expense.

 The survey questions collecting information about private insurance coverage changed over time.